RaphaelJDDS/Temp-Data/README.md

 # Temp-Data
 - Status: Project finished.
-- Description: Tenperature data for a simple project.
+- Description: Temperature & grades data for two, completely independent, projects.
 Public for use in Colab